 View Bright Horizons' Approach to Early Care and Education.
 Bright Horizons teaches "The World at Their Fingertips" learning program, which is a comprehensive, integrated approach that provides a framework for excellence in early care and education, while meeting the individual needs of each child enrolled in our centers.
 Learn more about "The World at Their Fingertips program".

 - Staffing is one adult per three children.
 Teachers work in close partnership with parents to best meet their child's needs.
 Emphasis is on providing nurturing, secure relationships through play and one-on-one interaction.
 Attention will be given to individual schedules.

-- Staffing is one adult per three children.
+- Staffing is one adult per four children.
 Nurturing relationships continue to be the focus for the waddlers as their developmental needs broaden to include more independent play.

 - Preschool & Pre-Kindergarten

 - Staffing is one adult per 10 children.
 A strong emphasis is placed on cooperation, the development of social skills, and the building of positive self-esteem.
 Recognizing that children develop at their own pace, we create an environment that offers abundant activities to meet varying developmental needs.
 The curriculum includes both child- and teacher-directed activities.

 The center is open from 6:00 a.m.—6:00 p.m., Monday through Friday, year round with the exception of University of Washington holidays and two in-service training days.
 Closure dates will be posted each September.

 The center provides two healthy, child-friendly snacks a day.
 Parents provide lunches, formula, and infant food.
 The center is a nut-safe center and requests no nut products be brought into the center.

 All UW Children's Centers are fully enrolled at this time.
 Submit your applications as soon as possible.
 Applications are accepted even before your child is born.
 Download a Wait Pool Application now.